 I still want to help and give you some possible triggers that you should take a look into and evaluate.
-Hopefully, you may found at least a few triggers that you can avoid.
+Hopefully, you may find at least a few triggers that you can avoid.
 Personally, I rarely have any outbreaks at all these days after knowing what my triggers are.

 First of all – Have your hormones checked with a doctor

 Cystic acne is very often called hormonal acne.
-And that is because hormones definitely seem to play a role in the development of these kinds of underground-pimples.
+And that is because hormones definitely seem to play a role in the development of these kinds of underground pimples.
 I recommend you have your hormones checked with your doctor, to see if there is an imbalance that can be treated.

 Also, be aware that many different factors can affect our hormones more or less, depending on the individual.
 This is why some of the factors listed below may be a cause for some.
 But not for others.

 This may come as a surprise for many of you.
-But large amount of vitamin B12 can, for some people, be a trigger of acne outbreaks.
+But a large amount of vitamin B12 can, for some people, be a trigger of acne outbreaks.
 Including cystic ones.